Home CPE Acceptance EA EA Inactive Status

 Should you consider inactive status?

-Generally speaking, there is no advantage to selecting inactive status if you ever plan to return to practicing as an Enrolled Agent.
 If you are in fact permanently retiring from practice, then it may be appropriate, although you do have to continue to renew your inactive status and pay the renewal fee every 3 years.

 For more information, consult IRS Publication 947: Practice Before the IRS and Power of Attorney